dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-Then every time after that, when you run the test, it will compare the rendered snapshot with the one on disk, and fail the test if they don't match.

-This gives you a quick way to make sure if something works ONCE, it KEEPS WORKING, and alerts you if it breaks.
+* snapshot gets checked into source control
+* later test runs will compare against disk snapshot
+* fail if snapshot doesn't match
+* works ONCE, then KEEPS WORKING
+* alerts you if broken

 ---